Lead On (Dog Walking Challenge!)

 Why sign up?

-- Free dog bandana: As a token of our appreciation, every participant who signs up for the challenge will receive a dog bandana for their furry friend.
-This exclusive accessory will not only make your dog look adorable but also help spread awareness about the Hospice.
+- Free doggy treats: As a token of our appreciation, every participant who signs up for the challenge will receive a free bag of dog treats for their furry friend, kindly donated by Grumpy’s Pet Store.

 - Promote mental and physical well-being: Walking your dog has several health benefits for both you and your four-legged companion.
 It also provides an opportunity to clear your mind, reduce stress, and boost your mood.

-- Exciting prizes: By securing over £25 in the sponsorship you’ll automatically be entered into a prize draw for a chance to win an Animo Dog Tracker (worth £50) kindly donated by Sure Petcare
+- Exciting prizes: By raising over £150 in sponsorship you’ll automatically be entered into a prize draw for a chance to win some great prizes for you and your Pup, including an Amino Dog Behaviour Tracker, kindly donated by Sure Petcare.

-- Connect with a community: Joining the challenge allows you to connect with fellow dog lovers and supporters of the Arthur Rank Hospice Charity.
-Share your progress, exchange tips, and support each other through our dedicated Facebook group.
+- Connect with the community: Joining the challenge allows you to connect with fellow dog lovers through our dedicated Facebook group.

-2. Join our Facebook Group to share photos and link with other challengers (optional)
+2. Join our Facebook Group to share photos, pup-dates, walking tips and link with other challengers.
+You will receive an invitation to join the group when you register.

 4. Start walking!

-So, grab your lead, and be a part in Lead On for Arthur Rank Hospice Charity.
-Together, let’s make September a month to remember, while having a tail-wagging good time!
+So, grab your lead, and be a part of Lead On for Arthur Rank Hospice Charity.
+Let’s make September a month to remember, make a difference with your dog and have a tail-wagging good time!

 Contact details

-To find out more about Lead On or other Community Fundraisers please contact Sarah or Vic on cf@arhc.org.uk or call 01223 675888
+To find out more about Lead On or other Community Fundraisers please contact Sarah on cf@arhc.org.uk or call 01223 675888

 FAQ